awslabs/graphstorm/docs/source/tutorials/own-data.rst

             --cf /graphstorm/examples/use_your_own_data/acm_nc.yaml \
             --node-feat-name paper:feat author:feat subject:feat

-Similar to the Quick-Start tutorial, users can launch the inference script on thier own data.
+Similar to the :ref:`Quick-Start <quick-start>` tutorial, users can launch the inference script on their own data.
 Below is the customized scripts for predicting the classes of nodes in the test set of the ACM graph.

 .. code-block:: bash